 “Mom, so from tomorrow on, I can see my lovely smile in the mirror!”
 Lan said to her mother, crying for happiness.

-Despite her difficult condition, Lan has continuously attempted to study and kept her dream of being an economist to change her life.
-“My mother has brought me to everywhere she could, looking for a chance of treatment while still have to make end meets.
+Despite her difficult condition, Lan has continuously attempted to study.
+She keeps chasing her dream of being an economist to change her life.
+“My mother has brought me to everywhere she could, looking for a chance of treatment while she still has to make end meets.
 I love her and want to do something for her but all I could do is to learn hard which, I think, could make her happy.”

 The surgery was successful.
 A part of her lower lip got thinner.
 After the surgery, she quickly recovered, being able to speak soon.
 Her communication got much easier.
 Of course, she has a long way to go.
 Numerous challenges are waiting for her to overcome but we believe that Lan will be as strong as she always is, making her family proud of her.

 Lan and other children are deserved to enjoy their simple life without the sadness of imperfect appearance.
 With the mission of a world where there is no disfigured children in Vietnam, Facing the World Charity, together with Vietnam-based hospitals such as Viet-Duc Hospital and Hong Ngoc General Hospital has been developed the program so that more children would be treated.

 In this trip, we also would like to express our sincere thanks to Vietnam Airlines for sponsoring air tickets for Facing the World team of experts.

 Hong Ngoc General Hospital does hope that in the up-coming missions, more children who have craniofacial defects would be treated and have a chance to start new pages of their life.

 Add: 3rd floor, 43 Yen Ninh, Ba Dinh, Hanoi

 Hotline: (+84) 9322 32017